zakaye/nodeFire/README.md

 ```
 * Create a free Firebase account at https://firebase.google.com
 * Create a project from your Firebase account console
-* Copy your "Add Firebase to you Web App" config to `public/config.js`.
+* Click the “Add Firebase to your web app” icon
+  * Copy the contents from the resulting popup into `public/config.js`.
 It should look like:
 ```javascript
   // Initialize Firebase
   var config = {